 This morning, we'll depart Helsinki and make our way to the Russian border; get your passport at the ready for a new stamp that will be a real talking point!
 We then continue on to the Russian city of St Petersburg!
-On arrival, we'll enjoy a comprehensive city tour with our local guide, spotting some of the more notable buildings and sights.
+On arrival, we'll enjoy a comprehensive city tour with our local guide, spotting some of the more notable buildings and sights, including views of the iconic Church of the Saviour on Blood.
 Built by Italian architects and sporting neoclassical and baroque architecture that overlooks its many canals, this city stands in stark contrast to the red brick and onion domes of Moscow.

 Today is all yours to explore St Petersburg!
 Why not visit some of the great sights you saw on last nights tour?
 Alternatively, join our day trip excursion to the Russian capital, Moscow - an expert local guide will take you on a tour of the Kremlin grounds and the orthodox churches of the Tsar (entrance is included in the excursion price).
 After some free time for lunch, your guide will take you on a Moscow city tour, followed by some free time to explore Red Square.
 We then take the high-speed train back to St. Petersburg.
 This is a full day trip, with approximately 6-7 hours to enjoy Moscow accompanied by an English-speaking guide.
 Please note: this excursion must be pre-booked; contact us for more information.

 Another free day in St Petersburg!
 Use your time to explore this fascinating city.
-Perhaps join us on our optional tour of the world-famous Hermitage Museum, which also includes a visit to the Church of the Saviour on Blood, one of St Petersburg's most famous attractions.
-The church was built on the very spot where Tsar Alexander II was assassinated, and is dedicated to his memory.
-The Hermitage Museum, founded by Catherine the Great and now one of the largest and oldest museums in the world.
-Some three million items make up its collections, and it also boasts the largest collection of paintings in the world!
+Perhaps join us on our optional tour of the world-famous Hermitage & Peterhof with a local guide.
+See the Hermitage Museum, founded by Catherine the Great and now one of the largest and oldest museums in the world, the Winter Palace and enjoy a lunch at the Peterhof palace!
 This evening, an optional traditional Russian folk show is not be missed!
-Your tour leader will organise everything for you, including vodka and canapés!
+Your tour leader will organise everything for you, including vodka and canapés.